-- Goal 19: Police interact with members and guests of the Foothill community students in a racially and culturally affirming manner. - ❤ Goal 20: .There is no disproportionate impact in student conduct data such as reporting or sanctions. - Goal 21: Students of color have broad access to diverse mental health professionals, especially around trauma related to police interactions. - Goal 22: Existing classroom and campus (physical) spaces encourage student engagement and reflect an appreciation of multicultural and multi-ethnic backgrounds. - ⊘ Goal 23: Students have access to multicultural, LGBTQ, and Dream centers. - Goal 24: Space allocation processes ensure that design and usage of space is student informed. - ⊘ Goal 25: Curriculum and instruction norm multi-cultural and multi-ethnic perspectives.
+- Goal 1: Police interact with students in a racially and culturally affirming manner. - Goal 2: There is no disproportionate impact in student conduct data such as reporting or sanctions. - Goal 3: Students of color have broad access to diverse mental health professionals, especially around trauma related to police interactions. - Goal 4: Existing classroom and campus (physical) spaces encourage student engagement and reflect an appreciation of multicultural and multi-ethnic backgrounds. - Goal 5: Students have access to multicultural, LGBTQ, and Dream centers - Goal 6: Space allocation processes ensure that design and usage of space is student informed. - Goal 7: Curriculum and instruction norm multi-cultural and multi-ethnic perspectives.